Article

 STEP 2: Single Bump Extensions

 Next you will practice going from this new low compressed stance on top of a mogul and add turning and extending down the back of the mogul.
-Start by getting as low as you can get, then push yourself forward down over the backside of the bump.
-Keep your head low under an imagery roof and slowly stretch out your legs at a rate that matches the relative drop down the back side of the bump.
+Start by getting as low as you can get, then push yourself forward, down the backside of the bump.
+Keep your head low under an imaginary roof and slowly stretch out your legs at a rate that matches the relative drop down the back side of the bump.
 Keep extending and turning your legs until you stop completely.

 The WHY: Skiers don’t get low enough, AND they don’t extend enough to maintain ski snow contact.
 This exercise will address both of these problems to give you the feeling of SPEED CONTROL in this type of terrain… and it will probably give you a lot of confidence!
 Get ready; once you have nailed this on both sides mogul skiing is about to get a whole lot more doable and fun!